-Box Office: 'Avengers: Age of Ultron' tops with $77.2 million, 'Hot Pursuit' flounders
+Box Office: 'Avengers: Age of Ultron' Tops With $77.2 Million, 'Hot Pursuit' Flounders

 "Where we did business, we way over-indexed in the South and in the small towns," said Goldstein.
 "We were lighter in the East in review-driven markets."

-The film about an anal retentive cop (Witherspoon) trying to protect a drug boss' widow (Vergara) was also backed by Metro-Goldwyn-Mayer and Witherspoon's Pacific Standard production company.
+The film about an anal retentive cop (Witherspoon) trying to protect a drug boss' widow (Vergara) was also backed by Metro-Goldwyn-Mayer and Pacific Standard.
 "Hot Pursuit" attracted an audience that was 62% female and 82% over 25 years old.

 Beyond the modest debut number, a C+ CinemaScore means word-of-mouth will be of the cautionary variety.
 The budget was a relatively economical $35 million, but the film will struggle to become profitable without a much warmer reception in foreign territories.

-In third place, Lionsgate's "The Age of Adeline" earned roughly $5.6 million, dropping 10% from its previous haul and bringing its total to $31.5 million.
+In third place, Lionsgate's "The Age of Adeline" earned roughly $5.6 million, dropping less than 20% from its previous haul.

 Universal's "Furious 7" slid into fourth place with $5.2 million pushing its domestic total to $338.4 million after six weeks in theaters.
 Globally, the action sequel has earned $1.5 billion.